Start by unplugging your micro:bit.

-Before plugging the discovery board or the serial module, run the following command on the terminal:
+Before plugging the micro:bit, run the following command on the terminal:

 It will print a list of devices that are connected to your computer.
 The ones that start with